atick-faisal/label-studio/docs/source/guide/plugins.md

     Plugins are not available unless enabled.
 There are [important security considerations](#Security-notes-constraints-and-limitations) to understand before requesting access.
 To enable plugins for your organization, contact your account manager or go to **Project > Settings > Labeling Interface** and click **Request Access**.

 !!! error Enterprise
-    Plugins are only available in Label Studio Enterprise.
+    Plugins are only available in Annotation Hub Enterprise.
 They are not available in Starter Cloud or Community editions.

 ## Plugin examples